yung-megafone/OreoCPD/README.md

 - lots and lots of wiring
 - The modules in my specific car though with manipulation, it'll work with almost anything as a control panel

-Under the main repo you will find the original program files Under the OreoCPD directory you will find the updated code for version 1A
+Under the main repo you will find folders contraining different versions of this program

 Rason I am including the previous and new versions is in case something doesn't work or I want to do something funky Never know when you'll need to view the beginning of a project to figure out wth is going on